SWCreeperKing/ArchipelagoSurvivors/README.md

     - The default Vampire Survivors install directory (for steam): C:\Program Files (x86)\Steam\steamapps\common\Vampire Survivors
     - Require melon loader version: 7.2
 - Launch the game and close it.
 This will finalize the Melon installation.
-- Download and extract the `SW_CreeperKing.ArchipelagoSurvivors.zip` from the [latest release page](https://github.com/SWCreeperKing/ArchipelagoSurvivors/releases/latest).
+- Download and extract the `ArchipelagoSurvivors.zip` from the [latest release page](https://github.com/SWCreeperKing/ArchipelagoSurvivors/releases/latest).
     - Copy everything from the extracted `ArchipelagoSurvivors` into your game's install directory.
 - Launch the game again and you should see the connection input on the top left of the title screen!